tomlooman/EpicSurvivalGame/README.md

 For questions & feedback visit [the official thread on the unreal engine forums](https://forums.unrealengine.com/showthread.php?63678-Upcoming-C-Gameplay-Example-Series-Making-a-Survival-Game)

+NEW: Modding samples added.
+Pink Rifle extension + Flashlight replacement mod.
+[Check out the Modding Sample Project for guidelines & cooker profile setup](https://wiki.unrealengine.com/Modding:_Adding_mod-support_to_your_Unreal_Engine_4_project)

+Example commandline arg to load the Mod gamemode with the built-in level "CoopLandscape" in a cooked game build:
+SurvivalGame.exe /Game/Maps/CoopLandscape_Map?game=/ExtendedRifleMod/SurvivalGameMode_PinkRifle.SurvivalGameMode_PinkRifle_C

+There is currently no supporting UI to load up specific mod content, please note that the modding pipeline is a experimental and intended for early adopters only!

 ### Section 1
 This section sets up the third person character movement with animation, object interaction, simple hunger system, all with networking support.